rakutentech/android-sdkutils/README.md

 * SDKCF-4685: Added APIs for:
   1. logging facility, Please see [usage](#logging-utility) section for details.
   2. Json deserializer utility, Please see [usage](#json-utility) section for details.
+* SDKCF-4688: Add common class extension to SDKUtils.
+Please see [usage](#common-usage) section for details.

 ### v0.2.0 (2021-03-05)